-The Preparatory Department is a happy, friendly and lively learning environment where girls are encouraged to develop a love of learning, knowledge and discovery.
-Girls are motivated and encouraged to become independent and organised learners through our successful and varied education programme and pastoral support and activities.
+The preparatory department is a happy, friendly and lively learning environment where girls are encouraged to develop a love of learning, knowledge and discovery.
+Pupils are motivated and encouraged to become independent and organised learners through our successful and varied education programme and pastoral support and activities.

-Outside the classroom, girls are able to learn a full range of musical instruments and participate in the two Prep choirs and orchestras.
-As well as individual music lessons, girls can also take part in small ensemble and music groups.
-Girls participate in gym and dance displays and competitions as well as playing netball, tennis, rounders and athletics.
+Outside the classroom, pupils are able to learn a full range of musical instruments and participate in the two prep choirs and orchestras.
+As well as individual music lessons, pupils can also take part in small ensemble and music groups.
+Pupils participate in gym and dance displays and competitions as well as playing netball, tennis, rounders and athletics.
 Healthy competition and charitable activities are encouraged through the House system and in matches and tournaments against other London schools.
 A wide range of clubs and sporting activities and additional sporting squads take place at lunchtime and after school.
-These are run by Senior/Sixth Form pupils as well as staff members.
-The girls participate in musical, poetry, art and drama performances and exhibitions throughout the year.
+These are run by senior/sixth form pupils as well as staff members.
+The pupils participate in musical, poetry, art and drama performances and exhibitions throughout the year.

 We make extensive use of our local environment and London's cultural resources thanks to our comprehensive programme of trips and visits.
 These include visits to museums and galleries, particularly the Museum of London and the Barbican Library and Arts Centre, as well as theatres and visits to important landmarks such as the Tower of London.
 We have very close links with the Barbican Library, Museum of London and Guildhall Art Gallery, City of London Police.
-There are regular visits to the Prep Department from touring theatre groups and guest speakers.
-The girls enjoy learning in different environments and enjoy the added dimension of regular field trips to extend and enhance the curriculum.
-From Year Four onwards the girls participate in five residential visits ranging from two to five days.
+There are regular visits to the prep department from touring theatre groups and guest speakers.
+The pupils enjoy learning in different environments and enjoy the added dimension of regular field trips to extend and enhance the curriculum.
+From year 4 onwards pupils participate in five residential visits, ranging from two to five days.
 These include visits to extend environmental, science, history and arts education as well as important team building and social skills.
 Centres visited are currently located in Somerset, Wales and France.

-There is regular communication with parents both informally and through regular parent evenings and written reports.
-Prep parents are invited to many events throughout the school year and are welcomed in Prep at the beginning and end of the school day.
+There is regular communication with parents, both informally and through regular parent evenings and written reports.
+Prep parents are invited to many events throughout the school year and are welcomed in the prep department at the beginning and end of the school day.